kra/peaceandnoisecounseling.com/index.md

 ## My Background

 I have a B.A. in Women's Studies and an M.A. in Counseling Psychology from Lewis and Clark College.
-I have been practicing for over 8 years working in a variety of settings, including crisis response, family therapy, child/adolescent play and talk therapy and community mental health with adults.
+I have been practicing for over 11 years working in a variety of settings, including crisis response, family therapy, child/adolescent play and talk therapy and community mental health with adults.
+I also have experience working with trans, non binary and LGBTQI populations as well as polyamorous couples.
 I have received training in Hakomi method which incorporates mindfulness and somatic techniques to treat the body/mind), play therapy, trauma informed care, DBT, CBT and psychopharmacology among others.

 ## Contact